 If it senses that your pilot light has gone out, it will automatically turn off the gas to prevent gas from building up inside your home, leading to carbon monoxide poisoning.

 When a thermocouple is faulty or broken, it can start to malfunction, and this means it may close the gas valve for no reason, which will, in turn, cause the pilot light to go out.

 If you suspect the thermocouple in your boiler is broken or faulty, you should call a Gas Safe Registered Heating Engineer to inspect it.

-If your pilot light keeps going out, but you can relight it quickly, the issue could be strong draughts.
+If your pilot light keeps going out, but you can relight it quickly, the issue could be strong draughts, potentially from the boiler flue or similar areas.
 Another telltale sign is if the light seems to go out during windy weather.

 If your pilot light is affected by draughts, then the set-up of your boiler may need to be reconfigured.
 Again, the best way of going about this is to contact a Gas Safe engineer to take a look.